Skip to main content

 Summary

-Dr. Margolis is a pediatric gastroenterologist and physician-scientist with recognized clinical and scientific expertise in disorders that affect the gut and the brain, including disorders of gut brain interactions (DGBI) and well as gastrointestinal problems in children with autism spectrum disorders.
+• Dr. Margolis is a pediatric gastroenterologist and physician-scientist with clinical and scientific expertise in disorders of gut brain interactions (DGBI) and well as GI problems in autistism.
+She leads translational research programs whose themes center around gut signaling in gut-brain axis conditions, including DGBI, ASD and GI problems and links between abdominal pain and mood disorders.

 Education & Training